 The liveaboard sailing lifestyle is not free.
 It’s not necessarily cheap either, HOWEVER, in relation to what it costs to live on land it’s a fraction of the cost.

 Anchoring is free.
 There’s no need to buy anything other than boat stuff, food, and a few bits of clothing every year (usually some new bathing suits).

 Boats are not big so you can’t fill them up with useless crap.

 There’s no need for vacation money because the life of a liveaboard is, essentially, a vacation.
-There are no taxes, very little fees (if any) and no need for a multitude of direct debits for gym memberships, mobile phones, magazine subscriptions, TV, and on and on.
+There are no taxes, very few fees (if any), and no need for a multitude of direct debits for gym memberships, mobile phones, magazine subscriptions, TV, and on and on.
 And other than on food and boat stuff there are very few opportunities to even spend money.

 Once you move into the boating world there’s no need for designer clothes, nice shoes or a flashy car.
 Wealth, for some reason, is not a massive topic amongst cruisers.
 Rich boat owners hang out with poor boat owners (and neither party defines each other in those terms anyway).
 In most cases, no one is wearing any shoes and the t-shirt on your back has rust stains and holes in it – no matter what level of income you have.

 Sure…there’s still a bit of boat envy that goes around but it’s healthy.
 It’s more like admiration rather than jealousy.